 You will learn about the coaching process, including various models like GROW, a coaching funnel, and the Life Wheel.

 Available on Amazon.

-2. The Coaching Habit: Say Less, Ask More, and Change the Way You Lead Forever – Michael B. Stanier (2016)
+2. The Coaching Habit: Say Less, Ask More, and Change the Way You Lead Forever – Michael Bungay Stanier

 He shares seven essential questions to help you develop this habit.